 Over the course of the weekend, we heard from many veterans all with an inspiring or heart-breaking story to tell.
 But the one common link to them all was the outstanding support they had received from this Charity.
 Walking With The Wounded helps create a pathway for disadvantaged veterans to re-integrate back into society and sustain their independence.
 They offer assistance to vulnerable veterans who have been physically, mentally or socially disadvantaged by their service.
 The life saving work from this charity really is invaluable.

 The Cumbrian Challenge will return in May and I plan to be there once again.
-If you think you’re up for the challenge, sign up today via the website.
+If you think you’re up for the challenge and want to learn more about the walk, visit their website.